-- Article 106 (1) A subagent represents the principal with respect to acts within the scope of the authority thereof. - (2) A subagent has the same rights and obligations as an agent in relation to the principal and third parties within the scope of that subagent's authority.
+- Article 106 (1) A subagent represents the principal with respect to acts within the scope of that subagent's authority. - (2) A subagent has the same rights and obligations as an agent in relation to the principal and third parties within the scope of that subagent's authority.